Use Oracle VirtualBox on Oracle Linux

 sudo reboot

-When the reboot is complete, log back in by clicking on your username button and giving the password you set.
+When the reboot is complete, log back into the graphical desktop of the VM by clicking on your username and entering your password.

-Install the required supporting packages needed to support the installation of Guest Additions features.
+4. Install the required packages for the installation of Guest Addition features.

-1. On your VM desktop click on Activities menu, click the Terminal icon to open a terminal on your VM.
+1. On your VM desktop, click the Activities menu and then the Terminal icon to open a terminal.

 sudo dnf install -y kernel-uek-devel-$(uname -r) gcc make perl